eloycoto/blog/content/blog/tesla-vigo.rst

 I need to mention the bad parts, two years ago Spanish government added a penalty to the sun energy, so in the last few years, this generated a lot of controversial issues about that.
-I hope that this bill will be removed and keep Spain as green as all Spanish want!
+I hope that this bill will be removed and keep Spain as green as all Spanish people want!

 Industrial ecosystem
 ---------------------